nmshd/documentation/_docs_integrate/data-model-overview.md

 ## Mail

 A Mail can be sent as the content of a [Message](#message).
-It is comparable with the classic email, so its properties should not contain any surprise.
+It is comparable with the classic email, so its properties should be familiar.

 | Name    | Type                      | Description                                                                                                                                                                                                                                           |
 | ------- | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |